Tiddles: Death

 By the end of his life, Tiddles weighed 32 lb and resembled "a beach ball with fur".
 He was euthanised in 1983, aged 13, after veterinarians found fluid around his lungs.
-British Rail said it was saddened by the loss, with a representative saying Tiddles "was an institution".
+British Rail said it was saddened by the loss, with a representative calling Tiddles "an institution" and "part of the station history".

-A decade after Tiddles' death, cats were no longer being kept as permanent vermin patrol in British Rail stations.
-The practice dates back to the 1840s, when feline patrollers prevented rats from chewing through cables, and cat patrollers were "paid" by the British Rail in food, board and medical treatment.
-Before being phased out entirely, the number of cats on staff across all stations declined from 2000 in the 1930s to just 200 in 1993.
+The practice of British Rail stations keeping cats as permanent vermin patrol dates back to the 1840s, when feline patrollers prevented rats from chewing through cables; cat patrollers were "paid" by the British Rail in food, board and medical treatment.
+Before being phased out entirely, the number of cats on staff across all stations declined from approximately 2000 in the 1930s to just 200 in 1993.